-All this commenting, liking, searching and foraging for information on the web leaves our own unique little “pheromone trails” – while capturing of our interests in the software of today’s Internet giants.
+All this commenting, liking, searching and foraging for information on the web leaves our very own little “pheromone trails” – while capturing of our interests in the software of today’s Internet giants.

 Mapping Our Meaning

-When it comes to mapping interests, we really are talking about an interest in concepts – representations of people and things, rather than actual people and things.
-It’s this distinction that will connect our interests to the emerging semantic web, the next big evolution of the web, aimed at infusing meaning into text and other objects as a way to more easily automate connections between ideas.
+When it comes to mapping interests, what we really are talking about is an interest in concepts – representations of people and things, rather than actual people and things.
+It’s this distinction that will connect our interests to the emerging semantic web, which infuses meaning into text and other objects to more easily automate connections between ideas.

 There are lots of ways that these connections between ideas are formed, but one of the most promising centers on the way we humans interact with search technologies.
 When I search for “Benjamin Franklin,” “Monticello” and “Thomas Jefferson” around the same time, it suggests a meaningful connection between these terms, and the more people search for these terms together, the stronger that signal becomes.

 Google tracks these semantic connections between ideas in what it calls the “knowledge graph” – and surfaces them through the “people also search for” section of that box you sometimes see in your search results (see picture).
 The company is essentially using our searches to connect ideas and build its knowledge graph.
-That’s not the only way they’re doing it, but it’s a great strategy for them because it will be quite difficult for others to replicate.
+That’s not the only way they’re doing it, but it’s a great strategy that is difficult for others to replicate.

-By connecting ideas together in this way, Google will soon be able to help us discover interests we didn’t even know we had.
+By connecting ideas together in this way, Google is able to help us discover interests we didn’t even know we had.
 I might not know I’m interested in Thomas Paine’s writings, simply because I don’t know about them, but Google knows I’m interested in Jefferson and that he’s semantically connected to Paine.

 From a more commercial perspective, how about a search engine that knows that when I search for a nearby park, one of the activities people generally do in parks is have picnics?
-Given that kind of automated understanding, the search engine might show me ads of nearby delis and bakeries with ads tempting me to buy my picnic supplies.
+Given that kind of automated understanding, the search engine might show me ads of nearby delis and bakeries for a nice picnic.
 Revolutionary marketing?
 Not really.
 Any semi-creative marketer would have thought of that, except that, this wasn’t a marketer.
 It was a machine, and we’re now headed into a world where more and more of that creative insight will be automated by the semantic web.

 Where this all gets really interesting though is when it gets connected to our interests.